vincedarley/homebridge-plugin-bwaspa/README.md

 ## Automation and notifications

-You can use the Home and Shortcuts apps to create automations, as you might with any homekit device.
+You can use the Home and Shortcuts apps to create automations, as you might with any homekit/matter device.
 For example I've created an automation which runs when I turn off my alarm in the morning and notifies me if the spa is hot enough.
 I also use time-based automations to adjust the thermostat during the night to make good use of cheaper electricity.
 With Matter the "Spa Eco Mode" switch is the simplest way to turn off and on the Spa's heating - I get cheap electricity at night and mostly use the spa in the early morning, so I have eco mode turned on from 8am till midnight, and then off after that.

 <p align="left">